AiMecreative/AiMecreative.github.io/source/_posts/OS.md

 - Structure
 - virtual machine

+These contents will be detailed written in the following chapters

 ## Operating system components
 ### :cherry_blossom:Process management
 **process**: A process is a <font color=blue>program</font> in <font color=red>execution</font>.
 - program has its own address space

+{%note primary%}
-OS activities:
+### OS activities:
 - Process creation and deletion
   - using **fork** system call
 - Process suspension and resumption (挂起或恢复)
 - Provision of mechanism for:
   - process synchronization (进程同步)
-    - such as two process should share a variable to achieve a task or job.
+    - such as two processes should share a variable to achieve a task or job.
 And synchronization mechanism helps to finish this job in a proper order.
   - process communication (进程通信)
   - deadlock handling (死锁处理)
+{%endnote%}

 ### :cherry_blossom:Main memory management
 **memory**: Memory is a large array of words or bytes, each with its own address.
 It is a repository of quickly accessible data shared by the CPU and I/O devices.

 **Main memory** or **primary storage** is a volatile storage device (掉电易失设备).

+{%note primary%}
-OS activities:
+### OS activities:
 - Keep track of which parts of memory are currently being used and by whom.
 - Decide which processes to load when memory space becomes available (Job scheduling, 任务调度).
 - Allocate and deallocate memory space as needed.
+{%endnote%}

 **Virtual memory**: Virtual memory allows programs to address memory from a logical point of view.
 This technique allows applications **regard** that they have a continuous address space rather than fragmented spaces from main memory to disk memory.
 - without regard to the limits of physical memory.